GvHD symptoms

 Symptoms of chronic GvHD

 Chronic GvHD may be mild, moderate or severe.
 Symptoms can be similar to those of acute GvHD.
-Chronic GvHD mainly affects your skin and digestive system, including the liver.
+Chronic GvHD mainly affects your skin, eyes, mouth, digestive system and liver.

-It may also involve other organs such as your eyes, lung, tendons or genitals.
+It may also involve other organs such as your lung, tendons or genitals Open a glossary item.
 For example the vagina or penis.
 You might be more at risk of infection as it can affect your immune system.

 Chronic GvHD affects the body’s connective tissues.
 These are everywhere so it can spread throughout the body.
 Symptoms vary from person to person, depending on which part of the body affected.